-"Any incentive for foreigners to invest is likely to be offset by the 55% tax."
+Lord Mayor's delegation disagreed, sending a clear warning that that: "Any incentive for foreigners to invest is likely to be offset by the 55% tax."
 71

 The Mongolian Government had direct experience of the losses that can occur as a result of tax incentives.

-"Tax holidays have been granted to some early entrants in the minerals sector.
+72 "Tax holidays have been granted to some early entrants in the minerals sector.
 Exemptions have not always been consistent and in some cases cover most of the expected life of the project concerned...Until now the mining company has enjoyed substantial tax concessions.
-It is now felt this is neither fair nor wise."

-The Mongolian Government was forced to take action to rectify the issue:

-"A new law is being drafted to bring this situation under control...
-Options for capitalising on the large deposits and relatively easy availability of coal are being
+It is now felt this is neither fair nor wise73".
+The Mongolian Government was forced to take action to rectify the issue: "A new law is being drafted to bring this situation under control...Options for capitalising on the large deposits and relatively easy availability of coal are being considered."74

-Report by The Rt.
-Hon.
-The Lord Mayor (Alderman David Brewer CMG) Indonesia, The Philippines, Brunei and Thailand, /Sunday 7th-Friday 19th May 2006 Report by The Rt.
-Hon.
-The Lord Mayor (Mr Alderman John Stuttard) on his visit to Kuwait, Sunday 16th-Tuseday 19th December 2006

-Report by The Rt.
-Hon.
-The Lord Mayor (Mr Alderman John Stuttard) on his visit to Kuwait, Sunday 16th-Tuseday 19th December 2006 considered."74

-Report by The Rt.
-Hon.
-The Lord Mayor (Alderman David Brewer CMG) on his visit to Mongolia, Hong Kong and South and West China, Friday 24th February to Tuesday 7th March 2006

-&lt;sup>73 Report by The Rt.
-Hon.
-The Lord Mayor (Alderman David Brewer CMG) on his visit to Mongolia, Hong Kong and South and West China, Friday 24th February to Tuesday 7th March 2006

 The Lord Mayor also ensures that UK businesses are able to take advantage of 'competitive tax environments' across the world by playing a fundamental part in the very creation of offshore banking centres.
 In February 2007, Ghana was poised to become just such an offshore banking centre.
-This was to be achieved by setting up a joint venture between Government of Ghana and Barclay's Bank in the UK.

-The Lord Mayor stated clearly that one of the principle objectives was to assist Ghana:

-"...in its aspirations to become the West African regional hub"

-The reports state that this objective was:
+This was to be achieved by setting up a joint venture between Government of Ghana and Barclay's Bank in the UK75.
+The Lord Mayor stated clearly that one of the principle objectives was to assist Ghana: "...in its aspirations to become the West African regional hub".
+The reports state that this objective was: "...fully achieved."

-"...fully achieved."76